marcellbarsony/dotfiles/firefox/README.md

 - Sign in to Firefox

-- Sign in to containers (enable sync)
+- Sign in to containers & enable sync

 - Wait until settings & plugin sync